 DISCUSSION OVERVIEW

-In critical thinking, we, instead, seek to make good conclusions as the first priority being open to evidence, even open after we've made what we think was a well-thought out conclusion.
-An intelligent thinker knows that most conclusions are not necessarily correct, especially since they are normally made with some perception bias and also limited ability or time to exhaust all the available evidence.
-We need to be open to, and act on, looking at all the ways to solve a problem - and we've got to "see" the problem in the first place.
-"I'm right" doesn't work and is, in life, damaging to our futures.
+In critical thinking, we, instead, seek to make good conclusions as the first priority, being open to evidence, even open after we've made what we think was a well-thought out conclusion - and not run by advocacy or the desire to be right.
+An intelligent thinker knows that most conclusions are not necessarily correct, especially recognizing that they are normally made with some perception bias and also limited ability or time to exhaust all the available evidence!

-I would suggest that this "knowing I am not necessarily right" is one of the first major moves toward maturity and making better decisions in life.
 People who don't see that, naturally, are stuck with old conclusions, are not open to new information or feedback (they often keep doing what doesn't work!), and do not come to new and improved conclusions or ways of operating more effectively in life.
+Ironically, they also spend time fighting about it, as if not making a correct conclusion is a threat to their survival.

 It is vital to life that we be adaptive and always improving to a higher level of living.
 Those who believe with so much certainty and fixedness are forever doomed to repeat the past, over and over and over and over.